 Tesene says that support and cross-pollination “is absolutely happening all the time.
 Bringing peers together has been really compelling because they speak the same language and can relate to and advise one another based on their experiences.”

 Both Means and Tesene believe every college or university is ready to try adaptive learning to some degree.
-You don’t have all excellent capacities in all the areas above from day one.
-Institutions do often start with a single class or program.
+No institution is topped up with every capacity in every area from day one.
+Institutions often start with a single class or program.

 But to have a broader impact on student success, you have to prepare to implement what you learn at scale.
 That will mean developing the culture, resources, and leadership described above.